mannixp/PlaneCouetteFlowMHD_OLD/README.md

 # PlaneCouetteFlowMHD
 DNS script, initial condition and instructions required to simulate and reproduce the quasi-Keplarian plane Couette flow dynamo (Mannix et al. 2021/2).
-The script is written for the [Dedalus code (Burns et al. 2020)](https://doi.org/10.1103/PhysRevResearch.2.023068), which must be installed see [Dedalus](https://dedalus-project.org)
+The script is written for execution with the [Dedalus code (Burns et al. 2020)](https://doi.org/10.1103/PhysRevResearch.2.023068), for installation details see [Dedalus](https://dedalus-project.org)

 Having installed Dedalus and activated its conda environment, execute the script by running